Heart Failure in Children

 -

-The doctor puts a small, flexible tube (catheter) into a
+Cardiac catheterization.
+The provider puts a small, flexible tube

-blood vessel and moves it to the heart.
-This measures pressure and oxygen levels
+(catheter) into a blood vessel and moves it to the heart.
+This measures pressure

 Treatment